koczadly/csgo-gsi/README.md

     }
 };

-// Configure server (port 1337, requiring password) GSIServer server = new GSIServer.Builder(1337)
+// Configure server
+GSIServer server = new GSIServer.Builder(1337)        // Port 1337, on all network interfaces
-        .requireAuthToken("password", "Q79v5tcxVQ8u")
+        .requireAuthToken("password", "Q79v5tcxVQ8u") // Require the specified password
-        .registerObserver(observer) // Alternatively, you can call this on the GSIServer .build();
+        .registerObserver(observer)                   // Alternatively, you can call this on the GSIServer dynamically .build();

 // Start server